hendrasan/flutter-rpg-party-crud/README.md

 # flutter_rpg

-A new Flutter project.
+An RPG party of heroes management.

+## About

+I'm using this project to learn Flutter development.

+This project is CRUD application for heroes data management.
+So far, it uses Google Fonts, UUID, Provider (for state management) and Firestore (for data persistence).

-## Getting Started
+## Flutter Things

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: